 An overview of our key research themes and related projects.

 Current research projects

-This project will quantify current and future health costs and benefits of urban environments, helping to make health impacts a priority in urban development planning.
+This project, funded by the Wellcome Trust, will quantify current and future health costs and benefits of urban environments, helping to make health impacts a priority in urban development planning.

 - Conduct a literature survey to quantify the health costs and benefits of different aspects of urban environments.

 - Use this economic information to gain a better understanding of how to create healthy urban environments.

 - The researchers will collaborate with urban development agencies – such as city authorities – to explore barriers and opportunities for such work.

 - A panel of experts in urban development, policy and impact will support the research.